Avoid Phishing Email Attacks

 "Click here now: http://tinyurl.com/alphanumeric"

 If you believe you have received a phishing attempt, please forward it to firstname.lastname@example.org and delete it from your inbox.
-If you have clicked on any links or provided any account information, please change your password and call the help desk right away so we can help secure your information.
+If you have clicked on any links or provided any account information, please change your password and call the Technology Service Desk right away so we can help secure your information.